adin234/pomodoro.cc/README.md

 - `opt/docker.run`

+The `DEV` flag is used in the container that holds the web application's front-end, so that you can see the changes reflected in a couple of seconds, without relaunching the script.

+Also it opens a fake authentication route `/auth/fake` used for E2E testing.

+### List running containers

+with `docker ps`

+### Logs

+run `docker ps` to get a list of the running processes and `docker logs -f [container id]` for a live output.

 #### [SSL certificate](https://devcenter.heroku.com/articles/ssl-certificate-self) and credentials

+*This is handled by `opt/bootstrap` automatically, there should be no need to run this.*

 You can override the self-signed certificate with (put the files in the `ssl` directory) :